Spectral gap in random bipartite biregular graphs and applications: Proof of Theorem

-This decomposition breaks the elements in $F^{\ell}_{ef}$ into two subpaths, also non-backtracking and tangle-free, of length $j$ and $\ell-j$, respectively.
-To recover the matrices $B$ and $\bar{B}$ by rearranging Eqn.~\eqref{B_dec1}, we need to also count those tangle-free subpaths that arise from tangled paths.
+We will take the parameter $\ell$ to be small enough so that the path $\gamma$ is tangle-free with high probability.
+Thus the sums in Eqns.~\eqref{eq:B_in_terms_of_M} or \eqref{eq:barB_in_terms_of_M} need only be over the paths $\gamma \in F_{ef}^\ell$.
+However, to recover the matrices $B$ and $\bar{B}$ by rearranging Eqn.~\eqref{B_dec1}, we need to also count those tangle-free subpaths that arise from splitting tangled paths.
 While breaking a tangle-free path will necessarily give us two new tangle-free subpaths, the converse is not always true.
 This extra term generates a remainder that we define now.